shakeel-mohammed/client-server/report.md

 1. What is this project?

-This report presented is to implement scheduling system that implements the Largest Round Robin algorithm whilst distributing jobs to servers in a simulated distributed system (provided by the MQ University).
+This report presented is to describe the overview, design, and implementation of a scheduling system that implements the Largest Round Robin algorithm whilst distributing jobs to servers in a simulated distributed system (provided by the MQ University).
 We want to compare with a reference implementation (also provided by MQ University).

-This project is a demonstration on how a simple distributed system could serve it's purpose.
 At it's core, a distributed system is a system where it's various components are spread across a network.
 Think of cloud computing where thousands of computers can be used to handle complex tasks by breaking down jobs and handling them simulantously.
+This is a distributed system.

-This is a distributed system, because the load is distributed across multiple machines to achieve results that are much fast and reliable than having one server that handles all request.
+In a distributed system, the load is distributed across multiple machines to achieve results that are much faster and reliable than having one server that handles all requests.
 Each distributed system requires a mechanism to orchestrate and handle each request.
-This component typically does not use it's processing power to process the request/job itself, but rather is used as a orchestrator that decides which computer should handle a particular request and use it's processing power to handle the orchestration/triaging of requests rather actually processing the requests themselves.
+This component is responsible for making scheduling decisions which may vary depending on the desired behaviour the algorithm.

-What is the goal
+What is the goal?
+The goal for this project is to have a client (described below) which connects to the ds-sim server (described below), receives jobs to be scheduled, and makes scheduling decisions based on LLR.
+Once the ds-sim server has run out of jobs to be process, the client should gracefully disconnect from the ds-sim server.